 - 1 (14.5 oz) can diced tomatoes, drained

-- 1 box your favorite store-bought cornbread mix, plus ingredients listed on package (or 1 recipe for your favorite homemade cornbread batter)
+- 1 (15oz) box of your favorite cornbread mix, plus ingredients listed on package (or 1 homemade recipe for similar amount of cornbread batter)

 - Adjust oven rack to lower middle position and heat oven to 450F.

-- In a 12 inch ovenproof skillet over medium heat, warm up the oil until shimmering.
+- In a 12 inch ovenproof skillet over medium heat, warm up the oil until hot.
 Add onion, chili powder, and 1/2 tsp salt and cook just until onion is soft.
-Stir in garlic and cook 30 seconds.
+Stir in garlic and cook 30 more seconds.

 Here are a few quick ‘n easy favorite dinners our family really likes.